References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Current UK regulations aligned British Civil Airworthiness Requirements (BCAR) Section A with European regulations in August 2012.
-The changes apply to aircraft excluded from European Council Regulation (EC) 216/2008, including those aircraft listed in Annex II, commonly referred to Non-EASA aircraft.
+The changes apply to aircraft excluded from European Council Regulation (EC) 216/2008, including those aircraft listed in Annex II, commonly referred to non-Part 21aircraft.

-CAP 747 "Mandatory Requirements for Airworthiness" contains the list of non-EASA aircraft types.
+CAP 747 "Mandatory Requirements for Airworthiness" contains the list of non-Part 21 aircraft types.
 It also provides a statement of the general categories of aircraft that are excluded from European regulations and so remain subject to National rules.
-These changes apply to non-EASA aircraft
+These changes apply to non-Part 21 aircraft

 that operate on a Certificate of Airworthiness (C of A).